Get all the latest data for South Africa

 Could property prices jump again in South Africa as of 2026?

-As of January 2026, the likelihood of a renewed price surge in South Africa is medium nationally, but higher in hot pockets like the Western Cape where demand continues to outstrip supply.
+As of 2026, the likelihood of a renewed South Africa property price surge is medium in the best areas and low to medium nationally.

 Please also note that we regularly publish and update real estate price forecasts for South Africa here.